gnodi/danf/README.md

 Community
 ---------

 Danf is a brand new framework.
 It may seem a little hard to handle at the beginning but it can help you to master big projects by avoiding the divergence of the complexity as well as smaller fast and dynamic websites.
-Just give it a try on one of your project or by testing the tutorial accessible in the [documentation](doc/index.md).
+Just give it a try on one of your project or by testing the [tutorial](doc/test/index.md).
 Be careful, you could see your way of coding javascript in node.js forever change (or not...).

 The community is still small, but it is an active community.
 You can post your issues on [github](https://github.com/gnodi/danf/issues) or on [stack overflow](http://stackoverflow.com/) with the tag `danf` and you will get an answer as quickly as possible.